quantiacs/documentation/en/source/user_guide/dynamic_assets_selection.md

   limits, considering the past data specified by `avg_period` (252 days) and `check_period` (1260 days, or 252 days multiplied by 5).

-### Detailed Function Explanation
+### Detailed function explanation

-The `check_exposure` function evaluates portfolio risk by comparing each asset's exposure against established risk thresholds.
-The function performs several checks:
+The `check_exposure` function evaluates portfolio risk by comparing each asset's exposure against set risk thresholds.
+It performs several checks:

 - **Maximum Exposure Analysis**: Identifies periods where the exposure of any asset exceeds the soft limit and logs these occurrences.